oliviawestmacottssw/SSW.Rules.Content/rules/do-you-secure-your-wireless-connection/rule.md

 For the office, you need something a bit more robust and not requiring much management overhead.

-It is recommended to use Radius authentication to integrate with your Active Directory.
+[greyBox]  It is recommended to use Radius authentication to integrate with your Active Directory.
+  [/greyBox]

 Figure: Good example - configure your wireless access point to authenticate against AD This article explains how to setup your wireless AP to use WPA2-enterprise.
 WPA2-Enterprise verifies network users (AD a/c's) through a server (Domain Controller).